Supermac's Interview Questions

 What can you tell us about Supermac’s?

-• Supermac’s is an Irish fast-casual restaurant based out of Galway, Ireland.
+• Supermac’s is an Irish fast-casual restaurant based in Galway, Ireland.

 • The first restaurant opened in 1978 in Ballinasloe, Ireland.